fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 ## Getting to the Point(er)
 One of the core mechanisms in using memory is the pointer!
 All it does is point to pieces of memory.
 Why?
 Because a pointer is basically just an address.
-Anti-climactic, I know, but as one of the core building blocks of computing, we need to take a bit of time to look at what it is.
+Anti-climactic, I know, but as one of the core building blocks of computing, we need to really examine these concepts from the bottom and up.
 If you have ever tried programming in C, you will invariably have been introduced to the pointer.
 The examples in this heading will be in C, but don't worry, we won't even define an entire function.
-It is rife with opportunities for making trouble, to a degree where in Rust, which is made to be a reasonably safe language, you can't directly interact with a pointer unless you have an unsafe region around the pointer interaction.
+Pointers are rife with opportunities for getting into trouble, to a degree where in Rust, which is made to be a reasonably safe language, you can't directly interact with a pointer unless you have an unsafe region around the pointer interaction.
 Yikes!
 On the other hand, you can get some of the most extreme performance by using raw pointers.
 So let's take a look!